h1st-ai/h1st/README.md

 2. __Data scientists need human tools:__ Today‘s tools are to compete rather than to collaborate.
 When multiple data scientists work on the same project, they are effectively competing to see who can build the better model. `H1st` breaks a large modeling problem into smaller, easier parts.
 This allows true collaboration and high productivity, in ways similar to well-established software engineering methodology.

 3. __AI needs human trust:__ AI models can't be deployed when they lack user trust.
-AI increasingly face regulatory challenges. `H1st` supports model description and explaination at multiple layers, enabling transparent and trustworthy AI.
+AI increasingly face regulatory challenges. `H1st` supports model description and explanation at multiple layers, enabling transparent and trustworthy AI.

 ## Get started